espocrm/documentation/docs/administration/moving-to-another-server.md

 ### Step 6.
 Correct permissions

-Set required permissions and files owner, see [here](server-configuration.md#required-permissions-for-unix-based-systems).
+Set proper permissions and file ownership, see [here](server-configuration.md#required-permissions-for-unix-based-systems).

+You may also need to change the a user and group in `data/config.php` > *defaultPermissions* if your new web server has a different user/group.

 ### Step 7.
 Import your database backup